tbali0524/cg-ai/README.md

 ## About

-This is a simple tool I used for an AI experiment.
+This is a simple tool I used for an AI experiment in September-October 2025.
 I checked how good are current LLMs (e.g. gpt-5) to convert code from one programming language to another.
 I used it to convert my existing, manual Codingame puzzle solutions in PHP to Rust.
 It uses OpenAI REST API for the conversion and my other CG-related tool for local testing of the results.

 Note: the tool does not send the puzzle statement as part of the prompt, only the original solution source code.